 - A letter or record of employment from each of your employers in the past 5 years, stating that you were employed as an OT, your period of employment, and the hours you worked each year may be requested by the Registrar.

-4. Membership with the Newfoundland and Labrador Occupational Therapy Board
+4. Membership with the Newfoundland and Labrador Association of Occupational Therapists

-The Occupational Therapists Regulations Section 5(1)(e) requires membership with the Newfoundland and Labrador Association of Occupational Therapists.
+The Occupational Therapists Regulations Section 5(1)(e) requires membership with the Newfoundland and Labrador Association of Occupational Therapists (NLAOT).
 NLOTB collects membership fees on behalf of NLAOT.

 - Payment of NLAOT membership fee.